Will Delta-9 THC Show Up in a Drug Test?

 How does the body process THC?

 One unique characteristic of THC is its affinity for fat cells.
-[3] THC and its metabolites are lipophilic, meaning they are attracted to and might be stored in fat cells throughout the body.
+[3] THC and its metabolites are lipophilic, meaning they bind to and may be stored in fat cells throughout the body.
 This is one reason why THC may remain in the body for an extended period, especially in people with higher body fat percentages.
 With that in mind, research also suggests that the more you use THC, the more likely it is to be stored in your fat cells.
-Daily users, for example, may have a buildup of THC in their fat cells, which takes longer to completely purge from their system.
-On the other hand, someone who only takes a hit or two once in a while may process THC faster since it doesn’t stick around in their fat cells.

 After metabolism, THC and its metabolites are eventually eliminated from the body.
 The primary routes of elimination are through urine, feces, and, to a lesser extent, sweat and breath.
 The kidneys filter THC and its metabolites from the bloodstream into urine, which is then excreted from the body.